KCCG/shell-genomics/setup.md

 ---

 This workshop is designed to be run on the Garvan HPC.
-For information about how to use the workshop materials, see the
+For information about how to get ready for the the workshop, see the `Preparation` section of [this Confluence page](https://intranet.gimr.garvan.org.au/display/BINF/Crash+Course).
-[setup instructions](https://www.datacarpentry.org/genomics-workshop/setup.html) on the main workshop page.